wcxf/wcxf.github.io/bases.md

 ### Basis `EOS`

-Basis used by the EOS package.
+Basis used by the EOS software as of version 0.4 or later.
 Neutrinos are in the flavour basis.

 [List of operators (PDF)](/assets/pdf/WET.EOS.pdf)